Stephanie Nelson |

 There are some killer parks that just aren’t visited as often as others.
 Truthfully, the least frequented parks are in Alaska, and if you can get up there, you should.
 It’s pure wilderness.

-But there are many parks in California, Washington, Texas and even in the midwest and south that aren’t even a fraction as busy as Glacier or Yosemite.
+But there are many parks in California, Washington, Texas and even in the midwest and south that have a fraction of the visitors as Glacier or Yosemite.
 You can look up annual foot traffic online to get a sense of how busy the park you’ve got your eye on is.

 10. Book your stay at a park lodge one year in advance — spots fill fast.